growthfolio/bash-go-project-structure/README.md

 # Bash Go Project Structure

-This repository contains Bash scripts to automate the creation of various Go project structures, including clean architecture, MVC, monolith, hexagonal, microservices, and CQRS architectures.
+This repository contains Bash scripts to automate the creation of various Go project structures.
+You can quickly generate project structures like Clean Architecture, MVC, Monolith, Hexagonal, Microservices, and CQRS with ease, ensuring consistency and reducing the manual effort involved in setup.

 ## How to Use Directly from the Remote Repository

-You can use the script directly from this repository without cloning it first.
-Follow the steps below:
+You can execute the script directly from this repository without needing to clone it.
+Follow these steps:

 1. Open your terminal and navigate to the directory where you want to create your Go project.

-2. Run the following command, replacing `your-project-name` with the desired name of your project and selecting the desired architecture by number:
+2. Run the following command to download and execute the script:

    ```bash
    bash <(curl -s https://raw.githubusercontent.com/felipemacedo1/bash-go-project-structure/main/scripts/create-project.sh)
    ```

-3. The script will prompt you to enter the project name and select the desired architecture by number.
-The selected architecture directory structure will be created in the current directory.
+3. The script will prompt you to enter your desired project name and choose an architecture.
+Simply enter the project name and select the corresponding number for the architecture.

 ## Available Architectures

-The script allows you to create project structures for the following architectures:
+You can generate Go project structures for the following architectures:

-1. Clean Architecture
-2. Microservices Structure
-3. Hexagonal Structure
-4. MVC Structure
-5. Monolith Structure
-6. CQRS Structure
+1. **Clean Architecture**: Enforces a clear separation between domain, use cases, and infrastructure.
+2. **Microservices Structure**: For modular systems that run independently and communicate via APIs.
+3. **Hexagonal Structure**: Focuses on decoupling the core business logic from external dependencies.
+4. **MVC Structure**: Follows the classic Model-View-Controller pattern.
+5. **Monolith Structure**: A unified architecture where all components are integrated.
+6. **CQRS Structure**: Segregates read and write operations into distinct models.

 ## Directory Structure Created

-Depending on the selected architecture, the script will create a directory structure that includes some or all of the following:
+The script will generate a directory structure tailored to the selected architecture, including (but not limited to) the following directories:

-- cmd/
-- internal/
-- pkg/
-- api/
-- migrations/
-- scripts/
+- **cmd/**: The entry point for your application.
+- **internal/**: For your core business logic and modules.
+- **pkg/**: Contains shared packages that can be used by other projects.
+- **api/**: Houses API-related files.
+- **migrations/**: For managing database migrations.
+- **scripts/**: Utility scripts for Docker, Makefile, etc.

 ## Example

-If you want to create a project called `my-go-app`, follow the instructions:
+To create a new Go project called `my-go-app`:

-1. Run the script:
+1. Run the script using:
    ```bash
    bash <(curl -s https://raw.githubusercontent.com/felipemacedo1/bash-go-project-structure/main/scripts/create-project.sh)
    ```

-2. Enter `my-go-app` as the project name when prompted.
+2. Enter `my-go-app` when prompted for the project name.

-3. Select the desired architecture by entering the corresponding number.
+3. Select your desired architecture from the list.

-This will create the directory structure inside a folder named `my-go-app`.
+The directory structure will be created in a folder named `my-go-app`.

-## Additional Information
+## Customization and Contribution

-Feel free to customize the script or the generated structure to fit your project's needs.
-If you encounter any issues or have suggestions, please open an issue or contribute to the repository.
+Feel free to modify the script or the generated structure according to your project's specific needs.
+Contributions, suggestions, or bug reports are welcome—open an issue or submit a pull request to contribute.

+---